Constitution & Rules

 c) A team shall consist of three players and play shall be in order of the scorecard, unless otherwise agreed by both captains.
 A 4th player may be introduced in the doubles.

-d) One player of each team must be in the clubroom by 7:30pm, otherwise the Executive Committee may impose a fine not exceeding £1.00 or award the points following a written report by the opposing team.
+d) One player of each team must be in the clubroom by 7:30pm.
 To be eligible to play the other players must arrive by 8:00pm, after which time no addition amendment or alteration to the scorecard will be allowed.

-h) No player may play in two matches in one night, even though he returns later.
+i) No player may play in two matches in one night.

-i) No points shall be awarded for a win or draw.
-The match being decided by the proportion of sets won and lost, the divisional tables being based on sets won and lost.
+j) No points shall be awarded for a win or draw.
+The Match and Divisional tables being based on Individual games won and lost.

-j) After each match the home team shall forward the scorecard to the Hon.
-Divisional Scorecard Secretary immediately.
-Where cards have not been received within 7 days of the arranged date, no postponement having been agreed by the Fixture Secretary, the offending team will be liable to a fine of £10 and any points won may be withheld.
+k) After each match the home team shall forward the scorecard to the Hon.
+Scorecard Secretary immediately.
+Where cards have not been received within 7 days of the arranged date, no postponement having been agreed by the Hon.
+Scorecard Secretary, the offending team will be liable to a fine of £10 and any points won may be withheld.

-a) The number of teams in any Division shall not exceed 14 from season 2003/04.
+a) The number of teams in any Division shall be as equal as possible.

 d) Any new team entering the League will be placed in a Division appropriate to its playing strength, when there are vacancies.

-e) For the purpose of deciding positions in any Division where there is a tie in sets won and the position of any of these teams has a bearing on the winner or runner-up positions or on promotion or relegation the order shall be decided by the number of matches won, lost and drawn.
-If the result remains a tie then the order shall be decided by the results between the teams involved.
-In the event that games between the tied teams also ended in draws then the order shall be decided by a play-off between the teams under normal league rules except that there shall be no doubles match.
-Where walk-overs have been credited to any of the teams involved for the positions mentioned in the previous paragraph and 10 sets or less separate the positions then the Executive Committee shall review the situation of matches won, lost and drawn with and without walk-overs and, at its discretion, shall decide the final positions, including if necessary a play off between the teams involved.
+e) For the purpose of deciding positions in any Division where there is a tie in individual games both won and lost, and the position of any of these teams has a bearing on the winner or runner-up positions or on promotion or relegation, the order shall be decided by the results between the teams involved.
+In the event that the cumulative games won and lost in the two matches between the tied teams also ended in a draw, then the order shall be decided by the points won and lost between the tied teams.
+If the cumulative points won and lost in the two matches between the tied teams also ended in a draw, then the order shall be decided by a play-off between the teams under normal league rules except that there shall be no doubles match.

 f) If a team withdraws for any reason before completing their fixtures, then the result of all previous games shall be deleted from the records.
 Return to Top>